robertdebock/robertdebock.github.io/_posts/2025-11-13-openbao-vs-vault.md

 This migration proves more difficult.
 The structure that Vault Enterprise (actually Raft) stores data is incompatible with both Vault (Community/OSS) and OpenBao.

+Happily I work for [Adfinis](https://adfinis.com/) where we support many OpenBao/Vault/Vault Enterprise environments and have tooling available to migrate from Vault Enterprise to OpenBao.

 ## Conclusion

 OpenBao is pretty capable, in some areas more capable than Vault.
 I'm expecting OpenBoa to be developed further and cover missing functionality soon.